-Appendix 2: Draft supervisory statements and statement of policy
+Appendix 2: Supervisory statements and statement of policy

-- 2a Aggregation of holdings for the purpose of the prudential assessment of controllers - 2b Internal governance - 2c Exercising certain functions under the Building Societies Act 1986 - 2d Supervising building societies' treasury and lending activities - 2e The Prudential Regulation Authority's approach to insurance business transfers
+- 2.1 Supervisory Statement Internal governance SS21/15 - 2.2 Supervisory Statement Exercising certain functions under the Building Societies Act 1986 SS19/15 - 2.3 Supervisory Statement Supervising building societies' treasury and lending activities SS20/15 - 2.4 Statement of Policy The Prudential Regulation Authority's approach to insurance business transfers

-Appendix 3: Rulebook mapping table
+Appendix 3: Rulebook Mapping table

-PRA RULEBOOK: CHANGE IN CONTROL INSTRUMENT [YEAR]
+PRA RULEBOOK: GLOSSARY INSTRUMENT 2015

-- A. The Prudential Regulation Authority ("PRA") makes this instrument in the exercise of the following powers and related provisions in the Financial Services and Markets Act 2000 ("the Act"): - (1) section 137G (the PRA's general rules); - (2) section 137T (general supplementary powers); - (3) section 179 (Requirements for section 178 notices); and - (4) section 191E (Requirements for notices under section 191D). - B. The rule-making powers (section 137G and section 137T of the Act) referred to above are specified for the purpose of section 138G(2) (Rule-making instrument) of the Act.
+- A. The Prudential Regulation Authority ("PRA") makes this instrument in the exercise of the following powers and related provisions in the Financial Services and Markets Act 2000 ("the Act"): - (1) section 137G (The PRA's general rules); and - (2) section 137T (General supplementary powers). - B. The rule-making powers referred to above are specified for the purpose of section 138G(2) (Rule-making instruments) of the Act.

-C. In accordance with section 138J of the Act (consultation by the PRA), the PRA consulted the Financial Conduct Authority.
-After consulting, the PRA published a draft of proposed rules and had regard to representations made.
+C. In accordance with section 138J of the Act (Consultation by the PRA), the PRA consulted the Financial Conduct Authority.
+After consulting, the PRA published a draft of the proposed rules and directions and had regard to representations made.

-PRA Rulebook: Change in Control Instrument [YEAR]
+PRA Rulebook: Glossary Instrument 2015

-D. The PRA makes the rules and gives the directions in Annex A to this instrument.
+D. The PRA makes the rules in the Annex to this instrument.

-F. This instrument may be cited as the PRA Rulebook: Change in Control Instrument [Year].
+F. This instrument may be cited as the PRA Rulebook: Glossary Instrument 2015.